 Ellie edits and pulls together FMR’s regular communications, including Mississippi Messages, our biannual print newsletters and our annual report.
 She manages social media and web content and gets to write articles and updates about FMR’s vital projects.

-Ellie is a writer, editor and bookmaker.
-She and her husband enjoy exploring libraries and the great outdoors in equal measure.
+Ellie is a writer and occasional editor and bookmaker.
+She and her family enjoy exploring libraries and the great outdoors in equal measure.
 Little bluestem is her favorite prairie grass.

 firstname.lastname@example.org, 651-222-2193 x17